KNOW THE ISSUES

 HOMELESS PROGRAM FEDERAL FUNDING

-Advocate for transparency on HUD Grants issued each year to the State of Georgia, and reveal how the funds are allocated for housing and related services for the homeless.
+Advocate for transparency on HUD Grants issued each year to the State of Georgia, and reveal how the funds are allocated for housing and related services for those experiencing homelessness.

 POLICIES / LEGISLATION